 Join the cast of the New York Renaissance Faire

-The New York Renaissance Faire (NYRF) has a variety of opportunities for people with a wide range of performance experience and skills.
-Please note: The New York Renaissance Faire is a high sensory environment where our cast and audience experience musket, cannon and black powder fire, possible extreme weather conditions as well as long hours outdoors and large crowds.
-There are some paid positions available for experienced performers, many positions available for volunteers, and a few internship positions for qualified college students.
-NYRF encourages performers of all ethnicities and backgrounds to audition.
+The New York Renaissance Faire (NYRF) has opportunities for people with a wide range of performance experience and skills.
+There are positions available for volunteers, as well as a few internship positions for qualified college students.
+NYRF encourages performers of all ethnicities, ages and backgrounds to audition.

 - Friday — The New York Renaissance Faire, 600 Rte.
 17A, Tuxedo Park, NY, between 5PM and 10PM

-Have the following information ready before scheduling an audition session time:
+Have the following information ready before scheduling an audition session time online:

-Wait List: We will have a wait-list at the audition location for walk-in auditions.
-We will make an effort to see walk-in auditions, but there is no guarantee that we will be able to see walk-ins.
+Wait List: There will be a wait-list at the audition location for walk-in auditions.
+There is no guarantee that we will be able to see walk-ins.
 Everyone wishing to audition must complete the form to schedule a date and session.

 What to Bring to your Audition (Standard Requirements):

-- We will keep the headshot, performance resume and copy of your ID for our files.
+We will keep the headshot and performance resume for our files.

 What to Expect at Auditions

 Arrive at least 30 minutes prior to your audition session.
-When you arrive, you will sign in and hand over your resume, head-shot, and copy of your photo identification.
+When you arrive, sign in and submit your resume and headshot.

-All those auditioning are directed to a general waiting room where you may warm up.
+Those auditioning will be directed to a general waiting room where you may warm up.
 Please be considerate of your fellow performers.
-If your warm-up includes singing or running through a choreographed fight, you will be directed to a space to prepare.
+If your warm-up includes singing or running through a choreographed fight (for fight call auditions), you will be directed to a space to prepare.

 Performers will be escorted one at a time, by a staff member, to see the panel of Directors.
-Auditions occur in the order in which you signed in/appointment timeslot.
-Some performers may be invited to join our Company on audition day; others will be invited to a call back at which we will evaluate movement, combat, musical and improvisation skills.
+Auditions occur in the order in which you signed in for each appointment timeslot.
+Some performers may be invited to join our Performance Company on audition day; others will be invited to a call back at which we will evaluate movement, combat, and musical and improvisation skills.

-Please do not bring in any food or beverages into the audition other than bottled water.
-A water bottle is permitted.
+Please do not bring any food or beverages into the audition other than bottled water.

 The NYRF Directors

-There may be up to 15 people on the panel – this is due to all directors possibly needing your talent or skills.
-This may sound scary – but remember, every one of them wants your talents and your skills for their group.
+There may be up to 15 people on the panel.
+We are looking for a variety of talent and skills throughout our performance troupes.
+This may sound scary – but remember, every one of them wants your talent and your skill for their group.
+The most important thing to bring on audition day is your smile and willingness to try!

 What Happens Afterward?

-The Directors will discuss each and every auditionee as a group and determine where your special skills and talents are needed.
-Each Director looks at the needs of their particular group, and the needs of the entire faire as a whole.
+The directors will discuss each audition as a group and determine where your special skills and talents are needed.
 You will be contacted within two weeks with a casting decision.
 If you are cast, you will receive a package of information that will guide you into the rehearsal process.

 New York Academy of Performing Arts: NYRAPA

-NYRAPA classes are all day on Saturdays beginning June 17, 2017 and run the 6 Saturdays prior to the opening day of the Faire, including Saturday July 1, 2017.
-Rehearsals are all day on Sundays beginning June 4, 2016 and run the 6 Sundays prior to the opening day of the Faire, including Sunday July 2, 2017.
+Skills-based NYRAPA classes are all day on Saturdays, beginning June 30, 2018 and run the 5 Saturdays prior to the opening day of the Faire.
+Performance preparation rehearsals are all day on Sundays beginning July 1, 2018 and run the 5 Sundays prior to the opening day of the Faire.

 Guildes and Troupes within the NYRF Company